sgraf812/pmcheck/artifact/Readme.md

   9 | f SNothing = ()
     | ^^^^^^^^^^^^^^^
   ```

+  As the last paragraph of Section 3.7 of the paper notes, it would be possible
+  to extend LYG with a simple termination analysis in order to mark functions
+  like as `f` as exhaustive, but our implementation in GHC currently does not
+  do so.
 * `Ex4_1.hs`: This contains a function `f` that matches on `True` twice: once
   in the first equation, and once again (redundantly) in the `case` expression.
   LYG is able to use long-distance information to conclude that the second